Dental extractions

 The most obvious sign of infection after extraction is bleeding.
 If after several hours the bleeding has not stopped, it is important that you go to the dentist; it is possible that something is wrong.
 Another characteristic sign is pain.
 Pain is normal during the first two days, but if severe pain appears after a few days, go to the dentist to have it checked.

 You should know that the recovery process depends on the type of intervention and the position of the tooth.
-Your dentist at the Channel Island Family Dental Office will give you all the instructions you need, and it is important that you follow them to the letter.
+Your dentist at the Channel Islands Family Dental Office will give you all the instructions you need, and it is important that you follow them to the letter.

 Did you know that 29.1 million people living in the United States have diabetes?
 Diabetes is a systemic and degenerative disease that can affect many parts of the body, sometimes severely.
 Persons having this condition have a more susceptible immune system, their ability to fight bacteria is less.